-Replacement capital expenditures intend to keep the Company's existing infrastructure reliably and safely operating.
+Replacement capital expenditures are intended to keep the Company's existing infrastructure operating safely and reliably.
 These expenditures include replacement of existing infrastructure, maintenance work which extends the economic life, scheduled tank and pipeline inspections.

 OFF-BALANCE SHEET ARRANGEMENTS

 The Company does not have any off-balance sheet arrangements that have or are reasonably likely to have a current or future effect on the Company's financial performance or financial condition.